The Hidden Illness of Sleep Apnea: What I Didn't Know

 Then I came down with what I thought was the flu.
 I was so exhausted I could barely put one foot in front of the other, and I slept all day and all night.
 I supported myself on trips to the bathroom by gripping the wall with my hands.

-At the same time, I began to wonder why I had no body aches, upset stomach, or respiratory problems.
-Besides, the flu only lasts a few days or at the worst case a few weeks.
+At the same time, I began to wonder why I had body aches, upset stomach, or respiratory problems.
+Besides, the flu only lasts a few days or in the worst case a few weeks.
 My symptoms were now lasting months.

 I slept day and night, through one day and then another.
 I drank water constantly to avoid dehydration.
 I pushed myself to get out of bed.
 I have a strong mind and was sure I could visualize myself with the energy I needed to return to my bouncy self.